bitobeats/properjpg/README.rst

 -h    Shows the help screen.
 -d    Turns on directory mode.
 -o    If set, the encoder will make an extra pass in order to select optimal encoder settings.
+-q    If set, the input will be compressed to the set value (using Pillow library).
+Choose a value from 1 to 95.
--np   If set, disables progressive jpeg and saves as baseline instead..
+-np   If set, disables progressive jpeg and saves as baseline instead.
 -wi   Sets the max width.
 -he   Sets the max height.
 -re   Turns on "reduce" mode and set the factore to which the images are to be resized.